base-org/web/apps/base-docs/docs/building-with-base/guides/build-with-thirdweb.md

 ### 1. Setting Up a Coinbase Wallet

-To begin developing a DApp on Base, you first need to set up a web3 wallet.
+To begin developing an app on Base, you first need to set up a web3 wallet.
 We recommend using the Coinbase Wallet, which can be easily created by downloading the Coinbase Wallet browser extension.

 [Download Coinbase Wallet](https://chrome.google.com/webstore/detail/coinbase-wallet-extension/hnfanknocfeofbddgcijnmhnfnkdnaad?hl=en)